Rumpunzel/rpg-thingy/playing-the-game/skill-tests/challenges.md

 >
 > For her Approach, she settles on Intuition.
 She is going with the flow, trying to draw something out of the guards to turn to her advantage.
 As her rating for Intuition is **5,** she will roll **5** dice.
 >
-> The GM decides a simple test will suffice to convincing the guards to let Cyrene pass.
+> The GM decides a challenge will suffice to convincing the guards to let Cyrene pass.
 >
 > The sultan's city has the trait `UNDER MARTIAL LAW` with a rating of **2** so the difficulty for the test is also **2.** The curfew turns an otherwise trivial task into a challenge.
 >